arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ![Execution Toolbar](./figures/executionToolbar.png)

-In the variables pane, you can see a list of all variables which are accessinle from the scope of the current statement:
+In the variables pane, you can see a list of all variables which are accessible from the scope of the current statement:

 ![Debugger Variables](./figures/debuggerVariables.png)